njh27/spikesorting_fullpursuit/README.md

 		'add_peak_valley': False, # Use peak valley in addition to PCs for clustering space 'max_gpu_memory': None, # Maximum bytes to try to store on GPU during sorting.
-None means use as much memory as possible 'save_1_cpu': True, # If true, leaves one CPU not in use during parallel clustering 'remove_artifacts': False, # If true the artifact removal settings will be used to detect and zero out artifacts defined by the number of channels with simultaneous threshold crossing
+None means use as much memory as possible 'save_1_cpu': True, # If true, leaves one CPU not in use during parallel clustering 'remove_artifacts': False, # If true the artifact removal settings will be used to detect and zero out artifacts defined by the number of channels with simultaneous threshold crossing.
+Changes Probe.voltage in place!
+NOTE: This can have catastrophic consequences if inappropriate values are chosen resulting in significant portions of the voltage date being set to 0.
     'artifact_cushion': None, # Same format as clip_width defining a pre/post window for removal around artifacts.
 None defaults to same as clip_width
     'artifact_tol': 0, # +/- tolerance, in samples, for counting an event as "simultaneous" across channels.
     'n_artifact_chans': 0.90, # Amount of channels event must cross threshold on to be considered an artifact.
 Numbers <= 1 are treated as proportions of channels.
 Numbers >= 2 are treated as an absolute number of channels.